 - Stonehouse Coffee: This is such a gorgeous coffee shop for a morning of working with a glass of cold brew.

 - Zilker Brewing: A cool East Austin spot that’s perfect on a nice afternoon.
 Go for the blackberry sour beer if you’re looking for something refreshing.

 There’s something for everyone to do in Austin!
 Getting active, exploring the outdoors, shopping, live music, and, of course, all the eating and drinking I already mentioned.
 Here are a few of the highlights from my trips:

 - Get moving!
 Run, walk, or bike along the Hike and Bike Trail around Lady Bird Lake.
 When we’re in Austin, Adam and I try to start each day with a walk around the lake.
 You know, to burn off all the barbecue and tacos…

 - Spend some time outdoors.
-Unfortunately when we were in Austin a couple weeks ago Barton Springs Pool was closed for the week for cleaning, so we walked a bit upstream to the area that wasn’t closed and enjoyed an afternoon in the sun.
+Unfortunately, when we were in Austin a couple weeks ago Barton Springs Pool was closed for the week for cleaning, so we walked a bit upstream to the area that wasn’t closed and enjoyed an afternoon in the sun.
 Next time I’m there, I want to check out Hamilton Pool.

-- I haven’t yet had the chance to truly dive into Austin’s live music scene, but we did spend an evening at C-Boy’s listening to a couple soul-jam bands and I absolutely loved the funky, divey vibe.
+- I haven’t yet had the chance to truly dive into Austin’s live music scene, but we did spend an evening at C-Boy’s listening to a few soul-jam bands and I absolutely loved the funky, divey vibe.

 - Go shopping!
-Of course there’s South Congress where you’ll find my absolute favorite, Gypsy Wagon, but also head over to East Austin to check out shops like Charm School Vintage, Olive, and Mana Culture.
+Of course, there’s South Congress where you’ll find my absolute favorite, Gypsy Wagon, but also head over to East Austin to check out shops like Charm School Vintage, Olive, and Mana Culture.